 ylab("Median Household Income") +

-What do these scatter plots suggest about the relationship between income and percent Hispanic across these four cities?
+What do these scatter plots suggest about the relationship between income and percent Hispanic across these four counties?

 ggplot()